PingPongun/rust-i18n/README.md

 >
 >- `ToStringI18N` trait and derive macro for converting enum to translated string
 >- macro `t!` includes #[allow(unused_doc_comment)], so if using doc comment to pass default value clippy is silent
+>- dependencies:
+>   - remove unused
+>   - optimize
->- uses more recent versions of dependencies
+>   - uses more recent versions
+>   - rust-i18n (lib) does not depend on extractor

 ## Extractor